 Who is Who and the PCC (Parochial Parish Council )

-Please contact the Office Administrator on office@swaychurch.com or 01590 683358 for contact details of any of the PCC members.
+Our current list of PCC members for 2026/7 is as follows.
+Please contact the Office Administrator office@swaychurch.com or 01590 683358 for contact details for any PCC members.

 • Revd Jane Mitchell - Vicar, PCC chair and Worship link